Atlas-OS/docs/docs/getting-started/installation.md

 3. Connect to the internet
     - If you're unable to connect to the internet, [install the network adapter driver](https://www.techspot.com/community/topics/how-to-install-a-driver-when-theres-no-installation-exe-file-to-run.171861/) that you previously downloaded and stored in the AtlasFiles folder.
 4. Navigate to **Windows Settings** and update Windows until no more updates or optional updates are available.
 Also, visit the **Microsoft Store** and update all apps.
     - You will need to restart after completing updates.
-After restarting, check again for updates repeatedly until there are no more updates that pop up
+After restarting, check again for updates repeatedly until there are no more updates that pop up.
+5. Activate Windows with a valid legitimate license.
+This is required to install Atlas.
-5. Open `AtlasFiles` and proceed to run `AME Wizard Beta.exe`
+6. Open `AtlasFiles` and proceed to run `AME Wizard Beta.exe`
     - Click on **Updates** at the top of the application and check for AME Wizard updates
     - SmartScreen may warn you that AME Wizard is an unrecognized application because it's not digitally signed.
 You can bypass this warning by clicking **More info** and then **Run anyway**.
-6. Drag and drop the `Atlas Playbook.apbx` into AME Wizard from the `AtlasFiles` folder
+7. Drag and drop the `Atlas Playbook.apbx` into AME Wizard from the `AtlasFiles` folder
-7. Follow the on-screen instructions to successfully install AtlasOS
+8. Follow the on-screen instructions to successfully install AtlasOS

 !!! danger "AME Wizard closing and being deleted?"
     To prevent Windows Defender from closing and deleting the AME Wizard file, you should add AME Wizard to the exclusion list in the Windows Security settings.
 This is usually necessary when a new version of AME Wizard is released, which has not been used by many people yet.